lh3/fermi-lite/README.md

 ## Overview of the Assembly Algorithm

 Fermi-lite is an overlap-based assembler.
-Given a set of input reads, it counts *k*-mers, estimates the *k*-mer coverage, sets a threshold on k-mer occurrences to determine solid *k*-mers and then use them correct sequencing errors ([Li, 2015][bfc-paper]).
+Given a set of input reads, it counts *k*-mers, estimates the *k*-mer coverage, sets a threshold on *k*-mer occurrences to determine solid *k*-mers and then use them correct sequencing errors ([Li, 2015][bfc-paper]).
 After error correction, fermi-lite trims a read at an *l*-mer unique to the read.
 It then constructs an FM-index for trimmed reads ([Li, 2014][rb2-paper]) and builds a transitively reduced overlap graph from the FM-index ([Simpson and Durbin, 2010][sga-paper]; [Li, 2012][fm1-paper]), requiring at least *l*-bp overlaps.
 In this graph, fermi-lite trims tips and pops bubbles caused by uncorrected errors.
 If a sequence in the graph has